soruly/sola/README.md

 You can specify number of solr cores by `sudo npm run create-core -- 8` for creating 8 cores
 This does not have to match the number of CPU cores / threads you have.
 Even for CPUs with 32 threads you may see diminishing returns having 32 solr cores.

-With i7-3770, a 24-minute 720p video takes ~50 seconds to hash with one worker.
+With Ryzen 7 2700X, a 24-minute 720p video takes ~35 seconds to hash with one worker.
 80-90% of the time are spent on ffmpeg extracting thumnails.
-You need to run 2-3 workers in parallel to fully utilize the CPU.
+You need to run multiple workers in parallel to fully utilize a multi-core CPU.
 You can take a look at the code in `src/lib/hash.js` for hard-coded parameters.

 ### Search parameters